rashedsahaji/CoreDataExample/README.md

 ```

 why ```actor``` when you are working with aync await there might be situation where you might have to access a variable from async methods, to avoid data racing actor help them to isolate them.

+NOTE: Pagination is kept to 3 Pages only